 Outdoor Play: Children have daily opportunities to play outdoors on the playgrounds at the Weinstein JCC as well as other natural areas of the property.
 The playgrounds are designed for climbing, balancing, running, exploring, sliding, and other gross motor activities.
 In addition, the preschool playground has play stations to enhance outdoor exploration, imagination and children's connection to the natural world.
-Nature Educator Patsy Glazer will be planning and promoting activities outdoors and indoors that encourage and support children's appreciation of nature.
-We are outdoors even in the rain and snow, so please dress your child appropriately.
+Outdoor Educator Susan Quick will be planning and promoting activities outdoors and indoors that encourage and support children's appreciation of nature.
+We are outdoors even in the rain and snow, so please dress your child appropriately (See page 15).